Shanghai is one of the world’s most iconic cities and it offers glamour, mystique, history and modernity all rolled into one.

 Jade Buddha Temple

-The Jade Buddha Temple is located in western Shanghai and this old temple houses two special Buddha statues that were brought over by a monk from Burma.
+The Jade Buddha Temple is located in western Shanghai and this old temple houses two special Buddha statues that were brought over by a monk from Myanmar.

 The statues are steeped in history and were fortunately saved after the original temple they were located in was destroyed during the revolution that overthrew the Qing Dynasty.
 Now, the building that the two statues are housed in, which was built back in 1928, is visited by people from across the world and has been named the Jade Buddha Temple.